jonassvensson4/jsfour-licenseplate/README.md

 * Run the SQL file

 ## USAGE
-Add a license plate to a shop or whatever, the license plate is a usable item.
+You need to add a license plate to a shop or whatever.
+(The license plate is a usable item).

 You need to apply it to a player owned car and the number can't be in the database already, so if it says you can't apply the plate that might be the reason why.